MicrosoftDocs/quantum-docs/articles/quickstart-microsoft-provider-format.md

 The device defines a list of [pre-calibrated layouts](https://pulser.readthedocs.io/en/stable/tutorials/reg_layouts.html#Devices-with-pre-calibrated-layouts).
 You can build your register out of one of these layouts.

-This is the recommended option because it will improve the performance of the QPU
+This is the recommended option because it will improve the performance of the QPU.

-* Option 1: Define your register using pre-calibrated layouts:
+* Option 1: Define your register using pre-calibrated layouts

     Inspect the layouts available on Fresnel and define your register from this layout.
 Check the pulser documentation for more information on how to do that.